thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Exercise

-Then, turn to a neighbor and, in your own words, explain what React JSX is as well as the similarities and differences of a compiler versus a transpiler.
+Turn to a neighbor and, in your own words, explain what React JSX is as well as the similarities and differences of a compiler versus a transpiler.
 After about a minute, your instructor will cold call on the class and ask what was discussed.

 ## Why use React JSX?